HIPYRO Resources

 Ground Display Piece

 A pyrotechnic device designed to function on the ground rather than projecting aerially.
-This category includes set pieceswaterfalls, wheels, strobe pots, and flares.
+This category includes set pieces, waterfalls, wheels, strobe pots, and flares.

 Set Piece

 A ground display piece consisting of a wooden framework to which lances are attached.
 The resulting design produces an image of text, logo, slogan or other picture in multiple colors.
-For more information please refer to <this section>.

 Logo Burn

-set piece in the design of a company or corporate logo.
+A set piece in the design of a company or corporate logo.

 Lance